siongui/userpages/content/articles/2018/03/12/javascript-match-common-element-in-two-array%en.rst

 the method mentioned in [2]_.

 The idea is to convert one array to the data structure of key-value pairs, i.e., hash table.
 The hash table in JavaScript is built-in object_ type.
-The we check if items of the other array is in the hash table.
+Then we check if items of the other array is in the hash table.
 If yes, the item is in the intersection of the two arrays.